BZIvanov/Learning-CSharp/README.md

 ### methods

+- the keyword before the method name is the return type of the method

 - Main - main method is the starting point of an application.
 To call a method from the same class in the main method, that method has to be static.

-- static - we can access static method directly from the class without creating an instance of the class.
+- static - we can access static method directly from the class without creating an instance/object of the class.

 - void - void keyword means our method doesn't return anything it just contains some peace of code.

 ### Arrays

-- Array - it has fixed size
+- Array - it has fixed size.
+If we create an int array for example and we don't specify values, the array will be filled with 0's, boolean array will be filled with false's and so on.

 ### Lists